Home » Cutting Board Butter Recipe (No Mineral Oil!)

 As it cools, you’ll see it go from a liquid to a semi-solid.
 This will take about an hour.

-How To Use The Organic Cutting Board Finish
+How To Use Cutting Board Butter Finish

 Using circular motions, buff the finish onto every portion of the cutting board.